 What is Condensation?

 You can think of condensation as indoor rain.

-Warm air absorbs as much water as it can, but when it comes into contact with a colder surface, this reduces the air temperature.
-At this point, the air can no longer retain the water, and it emerges as beads of condensation on the colder surface.
+Warm air absorbs as much water as possible, but when it comes into contact with a colder surface, it reduces the air temperature.
+At this point, the air can no longer retain the water and emerges as beads of condensation on the colder surface.

 Condensation has many origins, from cooking and showering to unlagged cold water pipes running down the inside of an internal or poorly insulated external wall.
 Indeed, it’s rarely attributable to a single factor.

-Left untreated, it can lead to damp problems, as well as potentially damaging the contents of your wardrobe.
+Left untreated, it can lead to damp problems and damage your wardrobe’s contents.